DM-GY-9103-intro-to-ML-nyu/ML-Final-Collab-/README.md

 # CIFAR-10 Example

+(Start from "trying new thing - determine the dominant color")

 Dominant Color Predictor and Generative Art Project This project explores the use of machine learning to analyze and visualize the dominant colors in images.
 Starting with the CIFAR-10 dataset, a custom neural network predicts the dominant color (Red, Green, or Blue) of each image based on pixel intensity.